+353-1-416-8900REST OF WORLD

 • India

-The epidemiology of non-alcoholic fatty liver disease (NAFLD) differs across countries due to variations in the prevalence of risk factors like obesity, diabetes, poor diet, and low physical activity, as well as lifestyle choices, environmental and genetic factors, and access to healthcare.
-A study conducted by the All India Institute of Medical Sciences (AIIMS), which examined published reports on non-alcoholic fatty liver disease in India, revealed that over one-third (38%) of the Indian population is affected by fatty liver or NAFLD.
+The epidemiology of non-alcoholic fatty liver disease (NAFLD) varies between countries, owing to differences in the prevalence of risk factors (such as obesity, diabetes, high-fat diets, and low physical activity levels), lifestyle habits, environmental and genetic factors, and healthcare access.
+An AIIMS study, which reviewed published reports on non-alcoholic fatty liver disease in India, found that more than one-third (38%) of Indians are affected by fatty liver or NAFLD.

 Scope of the Report